hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 C++ implementation
 ~~~~~~~~~~~~~~~~~~

-Note that each setter performs assertions that the supplied argument is withing the legal range of
+Note that each setter and getter perform assertions that the supplied argument is withing the legal
-the field.
+range of the field.
 This will catch calculation errors during testing and at run-time.

 .. collapse:: Click to expand/collapse code.